 - Calculus: Limits, continuity and differentiability.
 Maxima and minima.
 Mean value theorem.
 Integration.

-- Probability: Random variables.
+- Probability and Statistics: Random variables.
 Uniform, normal, exponential, poisson and binomial distributions.
 Mean, median, mode and standard deviation.
 Conditional probability and Bayes theorem.

 Section 2: Digital Logic